 Part of a great vacation is seeing new sights, but that can be overwhelming for some pets.
 Make sure to bring the familiar comforts of home, such as your pet’s own bedding, food and water bowls, toys and litter box.
 (And, of course, don’t forget the fecal waste bags.)

-You’ll also want to keep his diet as consistent as possible.
+You’ll also want to keep your pet’s diet as consistent as possible.
 No one wants to deal with vomiting and diarrhea when you’re on the road, least of all your pet.
 So make sure to pack your dog or cat’s regular diet and treats with you.

 Consider a Pet Staycation

-Lastly, if your pet is shy or uneasy in new situations, traveling may be too stressful on him.
-In those cases, it may be best to set him up at a local boarding kennel or leave him at home with a pet sitter you trust.
+Lastly, if your pet is shy or uneasy in new situations, traveling may be too stressful on him or her.
+In those cases, it may be best to set your pet up at a local boarding kennel or leave your pet at home with a pet sitter you trust.
 There are new gadgets that let you talk remotely with your pet and dispense treats, even when you’re away.
-That way, he’s sure to welcome you with a happy dance on your return.
+That way, your pet is sure to welcome you with a happy dance on your return.

 RELATED POST: Vacation With Your Best Friend